Homemade Raspberry Iced Tea is wonderfully refreshing cold beverage on a hot summer’s day! Made with only a few simple ingredients!

 - Plenty of ice

-Remove the tea bags.
+- Remove the tea bags.
 Add the berry juices into the tea.
 Stir.
-Add plenty of ice to the pouring pitcher.
+Add 2 cups cold water and plenty of ice to the pouring pitcher.
 Pour over ice and enjoy.